 Instead, DSCR is a calculation that allows a borrower to qualify for a mortgage based on the cash flow generated by a property.
 This may come from rental income, for instance.
 By comparing an investment property’s net operating income (NOI) to the mortgage debt value, financial institutions can determine whether the real estate asset will generate sufficient funds to cover the lender’s proposed debt service.

-How is DSCR Calculate?
+How is DSCR Calculated?

 The DSCR is a ratio of a property’s annual NOI and its yearly mortgage debt.
-Calculations can vary from lender to lender, but you can use the following formula as a general guideline:
+Calculations can vary from lender to lender, but you can use the following DSCR formula as a general guideline:

 For example, let’s say Johnny has found a profit-generating short-term vacation rental and wants to get a DSCR mortgage.
 The investment property’s NOI is $40,000, and the annual debt obligation is $32,000.
 Let’s plug in the numbers: